tum-gis/sddi-security-federation-framework/DS/README.md

 * Apply the SDDI specific configuration

 ## Download from SWITCH gitlab
-The SWITCHwayf package is Open Source and can be downloaded fron the SWITCH Gitlab:
+The SWITCHwayf package is Open Source and can be downloaded from the SWITCH Gitlab:
 [SWITCHwayf-v1.21](https://gitlab.switch.ch/aai/SWITCHwayf/-/archive/v1.21/SWITCHwayf-v1.21.tar.gz)

 ----------------------